OpenLitterMap/openlittermap-web/README.md

 Locally, run `npm install`

-SSH into the VM with `vagrant ssh`. cd into Code/openlittermap-web, and then run `composer install` You can migrate and seed the tables with `php artisan migrate --seed`
+SSH into the VM with `vagrant ssh`. cd into Code/mfua, and then run `composer install` You can migrate and seed the tables with `php artisan migrate --seed`

 Once you're done, run `npm run watch` which will build the project into the `public` folder.

-You should now be able to open the browser and visit olm.test
+You should now be able to open the browser and visit mfua.test

 If you would like to contribute something, make a new branch locally `git checkout -b feature/my-new-feature`.
 We would love to see your pull requests!